usaid-cs/yesterday-i-learned/random.md

 1. Ted can also be short for Edwin, Edmund, and Theodore.
 There are fewer than 1500 search results for "Edmund bear".
 1. The difference between a good day and a bad day is how much alcohol you want to consume, versus how much you need to consume. ~Rob
 1. For any pipe you intend to use for delivering waste, only use smooth pipes, not ribbed ones, for reasons that may be obvious later.
-1. Complimenting someone should not be relative.
-Good: "Good dog."
-Bad: "You are good, not like other dogs."
 1. [People hear differences between lossless audio formats](https://en.wikipedia.org/wiki/Transparency_%28data_compression%29), which is obviously bogus.
 1. A [*charlotte*](http://imgur.com/nljKA2I) is "a large soft hat covering all of the hair and typically having a decorative frill, worn indoors by women in the 18th and early 19th centuries."
 1. Bud light is [so bad on ratebeer](https://www.ratebeer.com/beer/bud-light/474/), its overall rating of 0 turned into n/a.
 1. *[That](https://en.wikipedia.org/wiki/Eat,_Pray,_Love)'s that girl who [wrote that book based on that movie](https://youtu.be/_waBFUg_oT8?t=31s).*
 1. People who like doing presentations often strategically choose awkward people to do group projects, do they don't need to do the projects themselves, just doing the presentation.
 1. [No current flag has only one colour.](https://en.wikipedia.org/wiki/List_of_flags_by_number_of_colors) And, as expected, [most flags are red and white](http://www.infocaptor.com/dashboard/color-and-pattern-analysis-on-flags-of-countries-simple-visualization-but-interesting-data), with blue being the third most popular colour, and [red, white, blue, green, yellow, black] covering the vast majority.
-1. [You can't just say cheese for pizza](https://www.youtube.com/watch?v=u5AZhjhbxf8&app=desktop): "*Just cheese* is one ingredient away from grilled cheese and two ingredients away from being just bread."
 1. "Daddy issues" typically refers to seeking attention from men in order to compensate for the attention (she) may not have received from (her) father.
 1. [The University of Northern New Jersey](https://en.wikipedia.org/wiki/University_of_Northern_New_Jersey) was a fake university, created by the United States Department of Homeland Security to investigate student visa fraud.
 1. [Natural and artificial flavours can be the same compounds.](http://www.seriouseats.com/2014/04/what-is-the-difference-between-natural-and-artificial-flavors.html)